What Happens on a Cruise, Stays on the Cruise - Part 2

 They smiled at each other over Pina Coladas, plates of shrimp, crispy conch fritters and fries now arrived at their table.
-He picked up her plate of shrimps and gallantly began peeling them on her behalf and he passed his dish of crispy conch fritters to her.
+He picked up her plate of shrimps and gallantly began to peel them on her behalf as he passed his dish of crispy conch fritters to her.

 Want to try my conch?

 Lemara sensed Harry's statement wasn't limited to the conchs he had just placed in front of her, but he said it which such flippancy that she redecorated her side of the table with a mouthful of pina colada.